 - TRU-OL degree program — residency requirement 15 credits.

 Program status is considered active if a student engages in a program-related course, PLAR or transfer credit within a two-year time span.
 Students who have not completed a course within two years must reapply for program admission.

-If your program status has become inactive and you need to reapply, in the comment section of the application you must note that you are reactivating your program.
-You will be required to pay a new application fee, reactivation fee and if applicable, a transfer credit fee (for any new transcripts).
+If your program status has become inactive, you will need to reapply.
+You will be required to pay a new application fee.
+Admissions will inform you of additional fees, if applicable.
 See Tuition and Fees for more information.